svewap/nnrestapi/Documentation/Introduction/Index.rst

 ~~~~~~~

 If you've been working with TYPO3 for a while, you've probably been thinking in terms of "content-pages" and "page reloads":
 You have your backend.
 The backend has many pages.
-And in the frontend, clicking on a menue will navigate to the requested page.
+And in the frontend, clicking on a menu will navigate to the requested page.

 With every new page being requested by the browser, there will be a "roundtrip".
 The screen goes blank for a moment.
 The backend
 renders the templates and responds with everything needed to display the page in the frontend: The complete markup (HTML-code),